Sam-Max/plugin.video.jacktook/README.md

 # Jacktook

-A Kodi addon that integrates Jackett and Prowlarr with Torrest for torrent finding and streaming.
+A Kodi addon for torrent finding and streaming.

+The addon doesn't get sources by itself on torrent websites for legal reason and should only be used to access movies and TV shows not protected by copyright.

 ## Requirements.